 Standards make a big difference in every aspect of modern life.
 Case in point?
 Look closely at the drinking water you take for granted each day.
-If the company that designed your water filter didn’t take standards seriously, your health could be in jeopardy.
+If your drinking water contains high levels of contaminants, even invisible ones, your health could be in jeopardy.

-That’s why Multipure designs and manufactures our water filters with the integrity that comes from rigorous standards and formal third-party certifications.
+That's why Multipure designs and manufactures our water filters with the integrity that comes from rigorous standards and formal third-party certifications.
 Multipure filters focus on the fine-detail technologies of carbon filters to deliver better-tasting and more healthful water.
-We offer a diverse selection of filter products that can filter out bacteria, eliminate water waste, remove odors, and ultimately improve taste.
+We offer a diverse selection ofproducts that can filter out bacteria,remove odors, and ultimately improve the taste.
 And one of the keys to it all is standards.
 To be more specific: NSF water treatment device standards.

 Some consumers are surprised by the level of engineering that goes into water filtration, given the deceptive simplicity of water, but that engineering is necessary for the exceptional filtration performance we demand for our consumers.
-And to better serve our consumers, it is our goal to explain the essential technologies of water filtration, without the scientific jargon and acronyms that can cause confusion.
+And to better serve our consumers, it is our goal to explain the essential technologies of water filtration.

-NSF is a nonprofit organization that dates back to 1944.
+NSF is a not-for-profit organization that dates back to 1944.
 Its first project was to implement cleanliness standards for soda fountains.
-It started as the National Sanitation Federation, but after expanding to test all types of products including health, beauty, cooking, cleaning, food safety, environmental and others, it became globally recognized as “NSF” and changed its name officially.
+It started as the National Sanitation Foundation, but after expanding to test all types of products, including health, beauty, cooking, cleaning, food safety, environmental, and others, it became globally recognized as “NSF” and changed its name officially.

 Its role in water filtration products goes beyond performance testing to include determining standards and performing extensive consumer education.
-Today it ensures marketed filters remove what they say they will.
-For example, if a manufacturer claims a filter removes bacteria, NSF tests it to make sure it does.
-If a filter box says it can remove, lead or arsenic, that filter is tested to make sure it delivers as promised.
+Today it ensures marketed filters treat what they say they will.
+For example, if a manufacturer claims a filter reduces bacteria, NSF tests it to make sure it does.
+If a filter box says it can reduce lead or arsenic, that filter is tested to make sure it delivers as promised.

 - Request or review a copy of the annual water quality report.
 Any water-supply and distribution operation should have it on file.
 The report shows which additives and compounds are in the water as well as how much of each.

-- Have the water tested at an independent laboratory.
-Water conservation districts, county land departments, private entities and sometimes universities offer water analysis services with choices for how exhaustive you want the analysis to be.
+- If you use well water, has it been tested at an independent laboratory?
+Water conservation districts, county land departments, private entities, and sometimes universities offer water analysis services with choices for how exhaustive you want the analysis to be.

-The results of the water test will point you toward an appropriate choice of filter.
+The results of the water quality report will point you toward an appropriate choice of filter.
 Given how connected the global water table is, your filter choice will have to contend with a variety of potential contaminants: